LeonDanteWesterholm/Building-AI/README.md

 * Inspiration from existing apps like **MyFitnessPal** and **Spoonacular** API.
 * Special thanks to open data initiatives that provide access to food and nutrition databases.
 * AI techniques adapted from open-source learning materials and communities like **Kaggle** and **Reaktor Innovations**.
+* The courses "AI Fundamentals" and "Building AI" at Linkoping University